Hedley Norman Carr

 Hedley Norman Carr F.R.A.I.A., A.R.I.B.A.
-(21 March 1904 – 9 June 1966) was an Australian architect active in the mid 20th century as a partner of Hedley Carr Allen & Watts.
+(21 March 1904 – 9 June 1966) was an Australian architect active in the mid 20th century as founding partner of Hedley Carr Allen & Watts.
 His architectural archive is held by the State Library of New South Wales.
 A detailed biographical record of Carr's architectural career is held at the Australian Institute of Architects in Sydney.

 Early life

 Carr was born in Orange, New South Wales and spent his early years living in that town.
 His family were members of the Methodist Church.
-He grew up in the home built for his parents in 1899 Tyneside in Sale Street.
-Carr was one of six children of Frank Pattison Carr and Annie Maria (née Howard) and was educated locally at Orange Public School, Wolaroi Methodist Boys College and for his senior years as a boarding student at Newington College in Sydney.
-He graduated from the Department of Architecture at Sydney Technical College (STC) in 1928 having served his articles under Old Newingtonian architect Arthur Anderson.
+He grew up in the home built for his parents in 1900 Tyneside 15 Sale Street.
+Carr was one of six children of Frank Pattison Carr and Annie Maria (née Howard) and was educated locally at Orange Public School, Wolaroi Methodist Boys College and for two senior years (1921-1922) as a boarding student at Newington College in Sydney.
+He graduated from the Department of Architecture at Sydney Technical College (STC) in 1927 having served his articles under Old Newingtonian architect Arthur Anderson.
 In his final year of study he was elected President of the Architectural Society at STC.
-Carr married in 1930, and then traveled to the United States, where he spent a further two years studying architecture.
-He was then employed on several large public building projects in Washington D.C.
+Carr married in March 1930, and then traveled to the United States.
+He was then employed in Monteray, California and then was involved in several large public building projects in Washington D.C.
 From North America he and his wife went on to England, Ireland and Europe.